Veirs Mill Road Line: 1990s

+2000s

 On January 13, 2001, route Q1 was discontinued and replaced by route Q2.

 In 2009, WMATA proposed to restructure the Veirs Mill Road Line.
-In coordination with Montgomery County and the Maryland Department of Transportation, WMATA proposed to restructure the Q2 in order to address continuing performance-related issues, including schedule adherence, bus bunching, traffic congestion, delays, passenger crowding, and long trip duration.
+In coordination with Montgomery County and the Maryland Department of Transportation, WMATA proposed to restructure route Q2 in order to address continuing performance-related issues, including schedule adherence, bus bunching, traffic congestion, delays, passenger crowding, and long trip duration.

 WMATA proposed to split the Q2 into two routes into a Q2A and Q2B.
-Route Q2A would operate between Shady Grove station and Wheaton station while route Q2B will operate between Rockville station and Silver Spring station.
+Route Q2A would operate between Shady Grove and Wheaton Metro stations while route Q2B will operate between Rockville and Silver Spring Metro stations.
 The proposal will provide overlapping service along Veirs Mill Road between Wheaton and Rockville operating daily with a 7.5-minute peak service and 15-minute off-peak service, while providing wider headways along the Maryland Route 355 segment (Shady Grove to Rockville), where parallel Ride On service is available and the well-served Georgia Avenue segment (Wheaton to Silver Spring, where parallel Metrobus service is available) with 15-minute peak service and 30-minute off-peak service.
-A new limited-stop route along Viers Mill Road will be implemented in the future.
+A new limited bus stop route along Veirs Mill Road will be implemented in the future.

 The proposal was brought up as early as 2003 and discussed in 2005.
-The Q2 is one of the most popular routes in the entire system with an average weekday ridership of 10,200 riders.
+Route Q2 is one of the most popular routes in the entire system with an average weekday ridership of 10,200 riders.

-In later proposals, WMATA proposed to introduce a Q4 and Q6 to operate alongside route Q2.
-The Q4 will operate between Silver Spring and Rockville stations and the Q6 will operate between Shady Grove and Wheaton stations.
-Performance measures goes as the following:
+In later proposals, WMATA proposed to introduce routes Q4 and Q6 to operate alongside route Q2.
+Route Q4 will operate between Silver Spring and Rockville Metro stations and route Q6 will operate between Shady Grove and Wheaton Metro stations.
+Performance measures went as the following:

 Financial impacts to the proposed changes goes as follow:

 On December 27, 2009, changes were made to the Veirs Mill Road.

 Route Q2 kept its same routing, but would only operate during early morning and post PM peak service and discontinue Sunday service.
-A new route Q1 would operate during early morning and late nights as well but would skip Montgomery College.
+A new route Q1 would operate during early morning and late nights as well but would skip Montgomery College's Rockville campus.
 A new Q4, Q5, and Q6 were also introduced to operate alongside the Q1 and Q2.
-Route Q4 would operate between Rockville station and Silver Spring station and routes Q5 and Q6 will operate between Shady Grove station and Wheaton station.
-Route Q4 would operate daily, route Q5 would skip Montgomery College and only operating on Sunday, and route Q6 will operate Monday through Saturdays serving Montgomery College.
-Additionally, a new limited-stop route along Viers Mill Road would be implemented in the new future.
+Route Q4 would operate between Rockville and Silver Spring Metro stations and routes Q5 and Q6 will operate between Shady Grove and Wheaton Metro stations.
+Route Q4 would operate daily, route Q5 would skip Montgomery College's Rockville campus and only operating on Sunday, and route Q6 will operate Monday through Saturdays serving Montgomery College's Rockville campus.
+Additionally, a new limited bus stop route along Veirs Mill Road would be implemented in the new future.

 The new line will have a combined frequency of 7–8 minutes during weekday peak hours and 15 minutes during off-peak hours.